GiadaSimonetti/OtherProjects/README.md

 ### #javascrip30:

-[JavaScript30](www.javascript30.com) 30 Day Vanilla JS Coding Challenge Build 30 things in 30 days with 30 tutorials
+[JavaScript30](https://github.com/GiadaSimonetti/JavaScript30) 30 Day Vanilla JS Coding Challenge [#javascript30]((www.javascript30.com))
+Build 30 things in 30 days with 30 tutorials
-No Frameworks×No Compilers×No Libraries×No Boilerplate
+No Frameworks, No Compilers, No Libraries and No Boilerplate

 ### FreeCodeCamp projects: